 Cloudify’s recent partnership with AWS has opened the door to increased hybrid cloud automation.
 Companies can achieve hybrid cloud automation with AWS Outpost as the on-premises data center and Cloudify as the service-orchestrator that provides consistent end-to-end automation across both AWS public and on-premises environments (as well as the existing VMware-based stack).
 AWS Outpost and EKS are great multi-cloud solutions, and Cloudify’s consistent hybrid cloud management simplifies hybrid cloud complexity and allows users to manage VMware or Openstack environments from within AWS.

-Open source solutions are primarily based around Openstack, Cloudstack, and Apache Mesosphere.
+Open source management solutions fit for hybrid clouds are primarily based around Openstack, Cloudstack, and Apache Mesosphere.
 Ubuntu, Redhat, and SUSE all produce custom Linux distributions with OpenStack support.
 Linux distributions are operating systems that are produced by a number of different organizations.
-This allows for solutions to be customized to the specific needs of individual enterprises.
+This allows for those hybrid cloud management solutions to be customized to the specific needs of individual enterprises.

 Benefits Of Hybrid Cloud Orchestration